-- Induction and maintenance therapy - an initial three medications from dolutegravir / abacavir / lamivudine, followed by maintenance therapy with lamivudine dolutegravir in patients with virological suppression 48 weeks after induction therapy.
+- Induction and maintenance therapy - an initial of three dolutegravir / abacavir / lamivudine medications, followed by maintenance therapy with dolutegravir-lamivudine in patients with virologic suppression following 48 weeks of induction therapy.

-The authors calculated the cost-effectiveness (defrost) for each strategy over the next least expensive strategy.
-The strategy was considered cost-effective if the DEFROST was below the threshold of $ 100.000 dollars per quality of life year (QALY).
-Quality of life per year in health economic terms is a year of perfect health and the thaw is the extra cost of buying a year of perfect health with a new intervention from the current level of care.
+The authors calculated the cost-effectiveness (defrost) for each strategy in relation to the near least expensive strategy.
+The strategy was considered to be cost-effective if the DEGEL was below the threshold of $ 100.000 dollars per quality of life per year (QALY).
+The annual economic quality of life in health is a year of perfect health and the thaw is the extra cost of buying a year of perfect health with a new intervention in relation to the current level of care.

-It is estimated that 93% of patients have virologic suppression 48 weeks after drug treatment.
-The researchers have adopted a prudent approach to double-drug therapy efficacy, assuming that 87% of patients have a viral load below 50 copies / ml after initiation of treatment with this combination.
-They also assumitam virologic failure in 0,6% per month rate for patients taking two drugs maintenance therapy; This compared to a monthly failure rate 0,1% for patients who received the standard treatment.
+It is estimated that 93% of patients have virologic suppression after 48 weeks of treatment with drugs.
+The researchers adopted a cautious approach to the effectiveness of dual drug therapy, assuming that 87% of patients have a viral load below 50 copies / ml after starting treatment with this combination.
+They also assume virologic failure at a rate of 0,6% per month for patients taking maintenance therapy for two drugs; this compared to a monthly failure rate of 0,1% for patients who received the standard treatment.

-After applying the discount, the annual cost of treatment dolutegravir / abacavir / lamivudine was $ 24.500 dolutegravir and annual treatment with lamivudine was estimated as costing $ 15.200.
+After applying the discounts, the cost of annual treatment with dolutegravir / abacavir / lamivudine was $ 24.500 and annual treatment with dolutegravir-lamivudine was calculated as costing $ 15.200.

-The survival rate at five years was 90% for standard of care, the induction and maintenance therapy and two medical treatment.
-The proportion of patients who remained in first-line treatment in the fifth year ranged from 97% for patients who received standard treatment and 89% for patients who received the two-drug therapies the 1st.
+The five-year survival rate was 90% for standard care, induction and maintenance therapy and two for drug treatment.
+The proportion of patients who remained on first-line treatment in the fifth year ranged from 97% to patients receiving standard treatment and from 89% to patients who received the first two drug therapies.

-In relation to any type of treatment, the DEFROST for induction and maintenance therapy was $ 22.500 / QALY.
-Regarding the induction and maintenance therapy, the standard of care of DEFROST was over $ 500.000 / QALY and was not effective in terms of costs.
-The clinical and economic results of two drug treatment were almost identical to the induction and maintenance therapy (DEFROST compared to no treatment, 26000 $ / QALY).
+Regarding no type of treatment, the DEGEL for induction and maintenance therapy was US $ 22.500 / QALY.
+Regarding induction and maintenance therapy, the standard of care DEVELOPMENT was more than $ 500.000 / QALY and was not cost-effective.
+The clinical and economic results of two drug treatments were almost identical to induction and maintenance therapy (DEGEL in relation to no treatment, $ 26000 / QALY).

-50% uptake by patients starting ART maintenance induction therapy or therapy with two drugs was calculated to achieve "five years" reduction of US costs $ 550 800 million and $ million, respectively.
-Economy reached $ 3 billion if 25% of immunosuppressed patients were linked to dolutegravir-lamivudine therapy.
+50% of fixation by patients starting HAART-inducing maintenance therapy or two-drug therapy was calculated to achieve a "five-year" cost reduction of $ 550 million and $ 800 million respectively.
+Economics reached $ 3 billion if 25% of immunosuppressed patients were tied to dolutegravir-lamivudine therapy.

-"Given the great potential for economic benefit along with excellent clinical results, the next pilot study data are promising, some clinical trials fully equipped to evaluate the non-inferiority of these strategies should be made," the researchers conclude.
+"Given the great potential for economic benefit coupled with excellent clinical outcomes, if the upcoming pilot study data are promising, some fully-equipped clinical trials to assess non-inferiority of these strategies should be done," the researchers conclude.

-The findings are described as "innovative and attractive" in publishing, the authors commented, "strategies with two drugs offer real possibilities to reduce the anti-HIV treatment costs, not only in the US but in other countries."
+The findings of the study are described as "innovative and appealing" in the editorial, commented the authors, "two drug strategies offer real possibilities to reduce the costs of HIV treatment not only in the United States but in other countries."